Washington state expected to get millions more for parks, forests as Congress approves conservation bill

 The legislation, S. 3422, is a once-in-a-generation gift to the future, expected to more than double the money available under the program every year for parks and outdoor recreation of all sorts in Washington state.
 The work of many hands on both sides of the aisle in both houses of Congress, the legislation would for the first time guarantee the full $900 million originally authorized for the fund be allocated every year.

-The legislation was passed Wednesday by the House and has already passed the Senate.
+The legislation was passed on Wednesday by the House in a 310-107 vote and has already passed the Senate.
 It now goes to President Trump, who has said he will sign it.

 ‘The program had been chronically underfunded, even though it is paid for entirely by revenues from offshore oil and gas leases.